Hitting the water hurt.

 Kieran shrugged.
 “They only mentioned it.
 In the middle of asking about the kinds of guns and swords we produce in the city, they mentioned magical weapons.
 I’d assumed they were just trying to unsettle me into giving a real answer.”

-“Telling,” Roman muttered to himself, then continued writing.
-After a minute, he finished, and held up a hastily penned letter, fanning it so the ink dried.
-“This isn’t the first time I’ve heard mentions of magic from Unity.
-Their plan, for now, is to send a diplomatic team to Orean and negotiate the return of King Nochdvor, who was abducted under strange, inexplicable circumstances.
-Magic, the rumors say.”
+Roman frowned to himself, then continued writing.
+After a minute, he finished, and held up a hastily penned letter, fanning it so the ink dried faster.
+“This isn’t the first time I’ve heard rumors of magic from Unity, of late.
+Apparently, King Nochdvor was abducted under strange, inexplicable circumstances.
+Magic, some say.
+Unity’s plan is to send a team to Orean to dig deeper.”

 “How do you know all of that?”
 Dinara asked.